dropbox/stone/doc/using_generator.rst

 Compile with the CLI
 ====================

-Compiling a spec and generating code is done using the ``babelapi`` command-line interface (CLI)::
+Compiling a spec and generating code is done using the ``stone`` command-line interface (CLI)::

-    $ babelapi -h
+    $ stone -h
-    usage: babelapi [-h] [-v] generator spec [spec ...] output
+    usage: stone [-h] [-v] generator spec [spec ...] output

-    BabelAPI
+    Stone

     positional arguments:
       generator      Specify the path to a generator.
-It must have a .babelg.py extension.
+It must have a .stoneg.py extension.
       spec           Path to API specifications.
-Each must have a .babel extension.
+Each must have a .stone extension.
       output         The folder to save generated files to.